hilmanfatoni/Multi-LMC_Optimization/README.md

 4. **LMCs Visibility Calculation**\
 Using the interpolated LMC data, run a script from **Folder optimization ([LMC_Trial_rayTracing.ipynb](optimization/LMC_Trial_rayTracing.ipynb))**.
 It will generate LMC data with visibility value for each frame.
 5. **Analyzing**\
-This folder is used to analyze the performance of placement configuration by calculating hand properties.
+This folder is used to analyze the performance of placement configuration by calculating hand anthropometrics.
 Utilizing input from LMCs data (from step 4) and MMC data, the script inside **Folder processing ([Extract.ipynb](processing/Extract.ipynb))** will calculate the finger lengths, range of motion of fingers, and visibility rate of LMCs.

 ## Requirements
 **Hardware**.
 This project used a Laptop and peripherals with these specifications: